apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 glyphs - directory filled with glyphs*.dat files

+3. REQUIRED: Create xhtml page descriptions with embedded svg that show the exact representation of each page as an image with proper glyphs and positioning.

+The step must NOW be done BEFORE attempting conversion to html

+   gensvg.py TARGETDIR

+When complete, use a web-browser to open the page*.xhtml files in TARGETDIR/svg/ to see what the book really looks like.

+All thanks go to CLARKNOVA for this program.
+This program is needed to actually see the true image of each page and so that the next step can properly create images from glyphs for monograms, dropcaps and tables.

+4. Create "book.html" which can be found in "TARGETDIR" after completion.

+   genhtml.py TARGETDIR

+***IMPORTANT NOTE***  This html conversion can not fully capture all of the layouts and styles actually used in the book and the resulting html will need to be edited by hand to properly set bold and/or italics, handle font size changes, and to fix the sometimes horiffic mistakes in the ocrText used to create the html.

+FYI: Sigil is a wonderful, free cross- platform program that can be used to edit the html and create an epub if you so desire.

-3. Convert the files in "TARGETDIR" to their xml descriptions which can be found in TARGETDIR/xml/ upon completion.
+5. Optional Step:  Convert the files in "TARGETDIR" to their xml descriptions which can be found in TARGETDIR/xml/ upon completion.

    genxml.py TARGETDIR

-4. Create book.html which can be found in "TARGETDIR" after completion.
-This html conversion can not fully capture all of the layouts actually used in the book and needs to be edited to include special font handling such as bold or italics that can not be determined from the ocrText information or the style information.
-If you want to see things exactly as they were, see step 5 below.

-   genhtml.py TARGETDIR

-5. Create an svg description of each page which can be found in TARGETDIR/svg/ upon completion.

-All thanks go to CLARKNOVA for this program.
-This program is needed to actually see the true image of each page so that hand editing of the html created by step 4 can be done.

-Or use the resulting svg files to read each page of the book exactly as it has been laid out originally.

-   gensvg.py TARGETDIR
+These conversions are important for allowing future (and better) conversions to come later.